HackCU/live/_sections/rules.md

 layout: base
 title: Rules

-description: Rules at HackCU V
+description: Rules at Local Hack Day

 ---
 These rules are based on the standard competition rules used at MLH Member Hackathons.